For such a basic piece of equipment, choosing a frying pan can be a surprisingly challenging task.

 Helpful Features to Look For:

-While many manufacturers still use PTFE to create their nonstick surfaces, ensure that it’s free of PFOA, because of the ongoing health and environmental issues.
+While many manufacturers still use PTFE to create their nonstick surfaces, ensure that your purchases are free of PFOA, because of ongoing health and environmental issues.

 If you use an induction stovetop, check to see if the one you’re considering is compatible.
 Many will have a stainless steel disc bonded to the bottom for use with induction stoves – but you want it to be the same size as the pan, not smaller in diameter.